test-user-hubrise/website/src/content/general/en/apps.md

         - to: http://www.y-proximite.fr
           logo: yproximite.png
           title: Y-Proximité
-          description: Y-Proximité is a digital agency and Online Ordering software editor for SMEs and smaller retail stores.
+          description: Y-Proximité is a digital agency and online ordering software editor used by SMEs and smaller retail stores.
           additional_info: Documentation in French
     - title: Delivery Management
       apps:
         - to: http://www.captain.ai
           logo: captain.png
           title: Captain
-          description: Captain Delivery Management suite of solutions has been designed to support restaurant delivery through order management and live customer order tracking.
+          description: Captain delivery management suite of solutions has been designed to support restaurant delivery through order management and live customer order tracking.
         - to: https://www.orderlord.com
           logo: orderlord.png
           title: OrderLord
-          description: The OrderLord Delivery Management solution includes an app for couriers to be informed and for them to navigate.
-Customers can also track their order.
+          description: OrderLord delivery management solution can be used by restaurants, retails or delivery services agencies.
+Orderlord includes a dashboard for managers, an app for couriers and a tracking system for customers.
         - to: https://orkestro.com
           logo: orkestro.png
           title: Orkestro
-          description: A delivery operations manager solution to organise inhouse deliveries or outsource to delivery companies on-demand and on the same day.
+          description: Orkestro is a delivery operations manager solution used to organise inhouse deliveries or outsource to delivery companies on-demand and on the same day.
     - title: Loyalty and Marketing
       apps:
         - to: https://www.como.com
           logo: como.png
           title: Como
           description: Como is a loyalty programme solution for retail and hospitality companies.
-Como gathers data about purchases and preferences to approach customers with a personalized offers.
+Como gathers data about purchases and preferences to approach customers with personalised offers.
         - to: https://myemma.com
           logo: emma.png
           title: Emma
-          description: Emma is an email campaign platform with support available in email marketing strategy, content and design to help maximize your results.
+          description: Emma is an email campaign platform with support available in email marketing strategy, content and design to help maximise your results.
         - to: https://mailchimp.com
           logo: mailchimp.png
           title: MailChimp